ggarreton/GiiAttendance/README.txt

 * DO NOT PANIC!

-* Unzip the archive and read this file
+* Put the files in de /mod directory whit the name "attendance"

 * Install the module